 A doctoral degree in child psychology is a common requirement if you plan to set up a private practice.
 In most jurisdictions, a Doctor of Philosophy (Ph.D.) or a Doctor of Psychology (Psy.D.) degree is required in order to be licensed to practice child psychology.
-Child psychology specialties available at the doctoral level include school psychology, clinical psychology and applied developmental psychology.
+Child psychology specialities available at the doctoral level include school psychology, clinical psychology and applied developmental psychology.

 Master's Degree in Child Psychology

 A master's degree in child psychology can be either a Master of Arts (M.A.) or a Master of Science (M.S.).
-Career options with a master's degree in this field include positions as a school counselor, licensed professional counselor or as a psychological associate supervised by a licensed, doctorate-holding psychologist.
+Career options with a master's degree in this field include positions as a school counsellor, licensed professional counsellor or as a psychological associate supervised by a licensed, doctorate-holding psychologist.
 A master's degree in child psychology may be used as a step in the long-term goal of obtaining a doctoral degree.

 Bachelor's Degree in Child Psychology

 Bachelor's programs in child psychology are rare, but bachelor's programs in psychology with a child development concentration are more widely available.
 Earning a bachelor's degree in this field may allow you to obtain health or human services jobs involving children.
 A bachelor's degree curriculum plus experience can lead to a career as one of the following: